 San Crisanto is a small fishing village located 52 km. east of Progreso, and 10 km. past Telchac Puerto.
-It is characterized by its abundant production of coconut trees, which has led it to become known as the host of the Annual Coconut Festival, where this fruit is offered in various desserts made by local producers.
+It is characterized by its abundant production of coconut trees, which has led it to become known as the host of the annual coconut festival, where this fruit is offered in various desserts made by local producers.

 Its beaches welcome visitors who are looking for peace and quiet.
-However, the town does offer small restaurants (like La Palapa seafood restaurant on the waterfront) and other services which are important for San Crisanto’s economy.
+However, the town does offer small restaurants (like La Palapa seafood restaurant on the waterfront) and other services which are important to San Crisanto’s economy.
 San Crisanto has nearly 850 hectares of mangroves inhabited by around 137 species of animals.
 Among the fauna there are examples of woodpeckers, white and black herons, and anteaters.
 In 2010, the United Nations recognized the villagers for their efforts to combat poverty through the conservation of San Crisanto’s biodiversity.

 One of the attractions is a tour of the mangroves toward the natural spring.
 This is accessed after a fascinating tour in a light wooden boat paddled by your guide.
 The shade of the tall mangroves protects the water path right to the pier.
 There the visitor can swim in the refreshing waters while enjoying the abundant birds and fish that live together in an ambience of ecological balance.